yuanzhongqiao/daacoo/README.md

 ## 📱 App Design

-Control your ESP32 AI device from your phone with the ElatoAI webapp.
+Control your ESP32 AI device from your phone with the DaaCoo AI webapp.

 <img src="assets/mockups.png" alt="App Screenshots" width="100%">